KittenzExe/YarnModpack/README.md

 ### 🚀 Other Launchers

+**Download latest modpack version** - You can find the latest release [here](https://github.com/KittenzExe/YarnModpack/releases).

 **Setup** - Select either the .zip or .mrpack file and import that into your prefered Minecraft Launcher

-**Updating** - If your launcher doesn't have an option to update mods, you can download the latest release.
+**Updating** - If your launcher doesn't have an option to update mods, you can download the [latest release](https://github.com/KittenzExe/YarnModpack/releases).
 (Weekly updates)

 ## 🧵 Have fun!